Oligosoma ornatum

 Description

-Ornate skinks are robust with a deep set head and short, blunt snout.
-Dorsal (upper) surface light tan through to a very dark brown/almost black.
+In general, ornate skinks are robust with a deep set head and short, blunt snout.
+The dorsal (upper) surfaces are light tan through to a very dark brown/almost black.
 Individuals usually have a dark 'wavy' edged stripe extending from the nostril to above the eye, and along the edge of the dorsum/flanks, often breaking up midway between the fore and hind limbs.
 Large pale blotches are seen along the top and sides of the tail, which often extend onto the back.
 In some individuals the tail may be flushed with red/orange.
 Ventral (lower) surface yellowish, either unspotted, partially or wholly spotted with black; some individuals have vivid reddish orange colouration.
 Head sports a ‘tear-drop’ below each eye (white or yellowish edged with black).
 Tail is thick at the base and tapers abruptly.
 Females are generally larger than males, with males rarely exceeding 70mm SVL, whereas females will often exceed 75mm SVL.
 Individuals have: between 15-23 lamallae on each toe; 28-34 mid body scales; 60-79 ventral scale rows.

 Ornate skinks may be confused with Whitaker’s skink (Oligosoma whitakeri), but can be differentiated by having less ventral scale rows (60-79 vs 84-99).
 Similar to Hauraki skinks (Oligosoma oliveri) and Coromandel skinks (Oligosoma pachysomaticum) but can be differentiated by have less extensive black markings on the neck area.